Successive Bayesian Reconstructor for Channel Estimation in Fluid Antenna Systems: System Model and Existing Methods

 Assume that channel $\bf h$ has the spatial sparsity as shown in (\ref{eqn:h}).
 For the considered problem of channel estimation, the logarithm likelihood function can be written as

-wherein ${\bf B}\left( {\bm{\theta }} \right) := \sqrt {\frac{N}{L}} {\bf{S}}\left[ {{\bf{a}}\left( {{\theta _1}} \right), \cdots ,{\bf{a}}\left( {{\theta _L}} \right)} \right]$.
+wherein ${\bf B}\left( {\bm{\theta }} \right) := \sqrt {\frac{N}{L}} {\bf{S}}^{\rm H}\left[ {{\bf{a}}\left( {{\theta _1}} \right), \cdots ,{\bf{a}}\left( {{\theta _L}} \right)} \right]$.
 Then, an \ac{ml}-based estimation can be achieved by solving

 However, due to the coupled variables ${\bf g}$ and ${\bm \theta}$, the optimal ${\bf{g}}$ and ${\bm{\theta }}$ are hard to be obtained simultaneously.
 As a compromise, ${\bf{g}}$ and ${\bm{\theta }}$ are usually updated in an alternating way to approach the sub-optimal solution \cite{admm}.
 By fixing one and optimize the other variables, the likelihood function ${\mathsf P}\left({\bf y}|{\bf g}, {\bm \theta}\right)$ can be maximized through an \ac{ao} process.
-Then, the \ac{fas}-\ac{ml} reconstructor in {\bf Algorithm \ref{alg:ML}} can be obtained.
+Finally, the \ac{fas}-\ac{ml} reconstructor in {\bf Algorithm \ref{alg:ML}} can be obtained.
+After sufficient iterations, all variable updates make ${\mathsf P}\left({\bf y}|{\bf g}, {\bm \theta}\right)$ monotonically increase, thus {\bf Algorithm \ref{alg:ML}} is always convergeble.